xyang2uchicago/BioTIP_application/README.md

 <a name="Pre-selection Transcript"></a>
  __S2: Pre-selection Transcript__

-  Once pre-processed, we can analyze the clinical stage ensembles.
+  Once pre-processed, we can analyze the clinical-stage ensembles.
 Here, we demonstrate a pre-selection of 226 (1%) genes for each state.

 ```{r, warning=FALSE}